 Rise of diverse Narrative: Minnal Murali and C U Soon

 For Indians, the early idea of superhero never went beyond Shaktiman, per se Krishh.
-And now we have Minnal Murali whose superpowers are not yet obvious.
+And now we have Minnal Murali whose superpowers are not yet revealed.
 Until now it was hard to imagine a superhero film in Malayalam.
-What’s different about this superhero film is how the serene backdrop of Kerala backdrop has been unhampered and how raw the characters seem.
+What’s different about this superhero film is how the serene backdrop of Kerala backdrop has been utilized throughout and how raw the characters seem.

-Superheroes come with costumes but in this one-minute teaser, we only see a bit of his costume getting stitched and not the superhero himself wearing one.
-The editor of the teaser sure does now how to gear up the curiosity among the audience.
+Superheroes come with costumes but in this one-minute teaser, we only see a bit of this Malayalam superhero’s costume getting stitched and not the superhero himself wearing one.
+The editor of the teaser sure does know how to gear up the curiosity among the audience.

 The one-minute teaser of Minnal Murali gave so much without actually giving away a lot.
 It just assured us that we are in for one hell of an experience.

 The film Minnal Murali is produced by Sophia Paul.

 An alternate narrative in the time of pestilence – C U Soon

 Now coming to another Onam treat, C U Soon that was released yesterday; C U Soon is cinematic evidence of “Modern problems need modern solution!”
 This film has been perfectly made for an OTT experience.
 With just limited access to locations and crew, this film has redefined storytelling.

 While the entire film fraternity is perplexed about the current scenario preventing them to make films in outdoor locations, C U Soon shows how you can transcend any limitation, without compromising on quality content and offer a visual treat.

 The entire film moves through the characters’ phone screens.
 We are even taken to outside locations, like the police station through Google Maps.
 The entire film depends solely on technology.